Linaro/lava/doc/lava_test_shell.rst

 A lava-test-shell is run by:

- * "compiling" the above test defintion into a shell script
+* "compiling" the above test defintion into a shell script.

+  - Note that this shell script will have a ``set -x`` at the top, so a failing step will abort the entire test run.
+If you need to specify a step that might fail, but should not cause the run to be aborted, make sure you finish the command with ``|| true``.

 * copying this script onto the device and arranging for it to be run when the device boots
 * booting the device and letting the test run
 * retrieving the output from the device and turning it into a test result bundle

 Writing a test for lava-test-shell
 ==================================